How Recognition at Work Changes in a Remote Setting

 You may not have advanced machine learning models highlighting your employees’ wins, but there are some ways companies can prioritize employee affirmation as teams work from home.

-A game plan for remote employee affirmation
+A game plan for recognition at work

 - Re-evaluate your metrics for success.
 Sometimes, adapting successfully is a win in itself.